Pokkiri Raja (2016 film): Plot

-Sanjeevi (Jiiva) is a person with a yawning problem.
+Sanjeevi is a person with a yawning problem.
 He got fired from his old job and got dumped by his old girlfriend Sujitha.
-He joins a job where he meets Raghav (Manobala).
-Meanwhile, Sanjeevi meets Sunita (Hansika Motwani) but learns a false case from his friend Mojo (Yogi Babu) that she is a drug addict.
+He joins a job where he meets Raghav.
+Meanwhile, Sanjeevi meets Sunita but learns a false case from his friend Mojo that she is a drug addict.
 Eventually, Sanjeevi learns that she is a clean girl who washes people who urinate near walls, and both start loving.
-On the other hand, a notorious don named "Cooling Glass" Guna (Sibiraj) was planning to kill someone but gets washed by Sanjeevi and got arrested.
+On the other hand, a notorious don named "Cooling Glass" Guna was planning to kill someone but gets washed by Sanjeevi and got arrested.
 When Guna was released, he tried to kill Sanjeevi, but got blind after his sunglass breaks in Sanjeevi's yawn.
 Sanjeevi went to a doctor and realized that it was the power of his great grandfather Athiyan Ori, a guard of an Indian palace with a power to manipulate wind with his mouth.
 The British tried to steal treasures but ran from him.
 He meets a girl in India who came to confess to come with her but gets stabbed.
 Will Sanjeevi use his powers to destroy Guna forms the crux of the story.